 Does this matter?

-within two years before the date of the adjudication of
+- within two years before the date of the adjudication of bankruptcy, and

 Minimising your risk